cloudvista/app-flows/README.md

-# app-flows
+## Application workflows
-application workflows - audit analytics and optimization
+Audit, analysis, and optimization of clinical application workflows